top of page

 UMASS-IsenbergSchoolOfManagement-FousseniChabi-Yo-31-2.jpg

-Professor Fousseni Chabi-Yo is the Berthiaume Endowed Professor of Business Administration at the Isenberg School of Management, where he teaches courses in Investments, Corporate Risk Management, and a Ph.D.-level course.
+Professor Fousseni Chabi-Yo is the Associate Dean of Research and PhD Programs; Chair, Finance Department; Co-Director Finance PhD Program; Berthiaume Endowed Professor in Business Administration; and Professor of Finance at the Isenberg School of Management, where he teaches courses in Investments, Corporate Risk Management, and a Ph.D.-level course.
 His research spans theoretical and empirical asset pricing and international finance, with a focus on investor preferences, beliefs, and their impact on financial markets, as well as the pricing of derivative instruments.
 Professor Chabi-Yo’s studies also delve into areas such as tail risk, tail dependence, expected Treasury bond returns, and options on Treasury bond futures and commodities.

 His work has been widely recognized, presented at both academic and practitioner conferences, and published in top-tier finance journals, including the Journal of Financial Economics, Review of Financial Studies, Management Science, and Journal of Financial and Quantitative Analysis, as well as in leading economic journals like the Journal of Economic Theory.